 On November 23, 2014, the Israeli military indicted the border policeman they took into custody earlier that month for the manslaughter of Nadeem Nawara.
 Charges brought against Israel’s security personnel are extremely rare.
 The fact that there was a charge at all in this case is due to the existence of the videos.
 Yet despite the fact that there were cameras filming at the time of his death, no responsibility has been admitted in the killing of Abu Daher on that day.
 Based on our findings we support Siam Nawara’s (Nadeem’s father) claim for the border policeman to be charged with murder, and that Israeli public campaigns to exonerate the killer must be resisted.
 We also call for charges to be brought for the killing of Abu Daher.

 Our investigation was conducted in four stages.

 One publicly available video, shot by a local CNN crew, shows Israeli soldiers discharging their weapons twice in the direction of protestors, and a security camera video shows Nawara being mortally wounded.
-Our analysis identified a key moment captured in both videos to establish a synchronization point.
+Our analysis identified a key moment captured in both videos to establish a synchronisation point.
 Videos have a consistent amount of frames every second.
 To establish who shot Nawara we needed to find the same moment in both videos and to rewind the footage to see which of the soldiers shoots at the moment when Nawara was hit.
-By synchronizing the videos we determined that the Israeli soldier discharged his weapon at the precise moment when Nawara was shot.
+By synchronising the videos we determined that the Israeli soldier discharged his weapon at the precise moment when Nawara was shot.

 Forensic Architecture team